A teacher presents to a class.

 INQUIRY (noun | in*qui*ry): "A seeking or request for truth, information or knowledge"

 INQUIRY consists of four pillars: INVESTIGATOR, INVENTOR, INTERNATIONAL CITIZEN, and INTERPRETER.
 These pillars enable students to obtain the tools necessary for navigating the complexities of life in today’s global society.
-This unique blend of liberal arts and sciences, founded upon the College’s historic core values of critical inquiry, social action and engagement, prepares students for success in the modern workplace.
+This unique blend of liberal arts and sciences, founded upon the university’s historic core values of critical inquiry, social action and engagement, prepares students for success in the modern workplace.

 INVESTIGATOR: